nahuef/statsViewer/README.md

 ## Troubleshooting & support
 Tested on Windows 10.

-If you need help or encounter a bug, feel free to [open an issue](https://github.com/nahuef/statsViewer/issues/new) or contact me via Discord Malhumoradour#5542 and send me a screenshot of the error, if any.
+If you need help or encounter any bug, feel free to [open an issue](https://github.com/nahuef/statsViewer/issues/new) or contact me via Discord at Malhumoradour#5542 and send me a screenshot of the error, if any.

-Suggestions and PR's are welcome!
+Suggestions and PR's welcome!

 ## Build it from source